progit/progit/no-nb/04-git-server/01-chapter4.markdown

 In order to clone your repository to create a new bare repository, you run the clone command with the `--bare` option.
 By convention, bare repository directories end in `.git`, like so:

 	$ git clone --bare my_project my_project.git
-	Initialized empty Git repository in /opt/projects/my_project.git/

-The output for this command is a little confusing.
-Since `clone` is basically a `git init` then a `git fetch`, we see some output from the `git init` part, which creates an empty directory.
-The actual object transfer gives no output, but it does happen.
+	Cloning into bare repository 'my_project.git'...
+	done.

 You should now have a copy of the Git directory data in your `my_project.git` directory.

 This is roughly equivalent to something like